High School Summer Travel Program in Panama

-This one-of-a-kind program offers it all.
+This one-of-a-kind teen travel program offers it all.
 Engage with the indigenous and colorful people of the Kuna Yala while staying on an island in paradise.
 Take your language skills to another level and join a family through homestays.
-Make a difference through educational service projects that work with local children.
+Make a difference through educational community service projects that work with local children.
 Then, when the work is done, swim in the Pacific, tube down a river in the highlands, swim in the turquoise waters of Kuna Yala, and tour the 17th-century ruins of Casco Viejo.
-Wow!
+It’s an unbeatable high school summer service program!

 Upon arriving to Panama City, we settle into the cozy, private Bed and Breakfast that serves as our base for the first portion of the trip.
 Here we hold orientation, sharpen our Spanish language skills, and get to know each other.
 One full day is dedicated to touring Casco Viejo and visiting the engineering marvel, the Panama Canal and Miraflores locks.